Planning a trip to Scotland? Here are 25 amazing things to do in Dundee! Your complete guide to the city starts right here…

 Can I also let you into a secret?
 There’s more than one secret bar in Dundee.
 Draffens is the original and, arguably, the best secret bar in Dundee, but if you’re into the speakeasy vibe then you might also be interested in basement bar Capones on the Perth Road.
 Like your rum?
 Then try the inconspicuous King of Islingston on Union Street.
 It’s another place that’s small but perfectly formed – we tend to have a lot of that in Dundee!

 These bars are definitely on the must-visit list of Dundee attractions!

 6) Explore the vaults in Dundee

 Like creepy, dimly lit spaces?
 You’re in luck, the vaults are one of the most exciting new Dundee attractions!

 You might have heard of the underground vaults in Edinburgh, which I’ve visited numerous times and would highly recommend.
 However, did you know that Dundee also had its own vaults?
 The tours of the vaults in Dundee are a fairly new addition to the city’s tourism landscape but they’re one that everyone got super excited about when they opened – even the locals.
 The first run of tours were snapped up straight away.

 So why are the vaults there?
-Well, the vaults in Dundee were once a storage area that was used when Dundee was a busy trading port in the 17th century.
-They were later built over, but they offer a fantastic insight into the history of Dundee.
-If you like spooky things as I do, they’re a great way to spend an hour or so.
-Have a look at this article for a bit more information.
+Well, the vaults in Dundee were once a storage area that was used when the city was a busy trading port in the 17th century.
+They were later built over, but offer a fantastic insight into the local history.

 9) Get the cogs whirring with an escape room